Fun ways to practice Addition and Subtraction

 So the kids have to figure out what the sum is first and then fill out the entire square in the correct sequence.

-Click below to download a Free 3x3 Magic Square pdf.
+Click below to download a Free 3x3 Magic Square PDF.

 .